provectus/internship/devops/05 - ci-cd/README.md

 ## Задания

-* deploy jenkins and registry helm to you minikube and configure it
+* register or login to https://circleci.com/

 * create pipeline for:

- * build you [dockerfile](../02%20-%20dockerfile/Dockerfile) with new version tag and store in into registry
+ * build you [dockerfile](../02%20-%20dockerfile/Dockerfile) with new version tag and store in into registry (dockerhub or smth else with public access)

  `*` update you [docker-compose](../03%20-%20docker-compose/example/docker-compose.yaml) to new tag and create new release with changelog